NikosAlexandris/i.landsat8.swlst/archive/i.landsat8.swlst.md

 ### Comparing to other split-window algorithms

-Note that the algorithm (Equation (6a)) proposed by Jimenez-Munoz et al. added column water vapor (CWV) directly to estimate LST.
-Rozenstein et al. used CWV to estimate the atmospheric transmittance (`ti`, `tj`) and optimize retrieval accuracy explicitly.
-Therefore, if the atmospheric CWV is unknown or cannot be obtained successfully, neither of the two algorithms in Equations (6a) and (6b) will work.
-By contrast, although the current algorithm also needs CWV to determine the coefficients, it still works for unknown CWVs because the coefficients are obtained regardless of the CWV, as shown in Table 1 [0].
+From the paper:

+> Note that the algorithm (Equation (6a)) proposed by Jimenez-Munoz et al. added
+> column water vapor (CWV) directly to estimate LST.
+Rozenstein et al. used CWV
+> to estimate the atmospheric transmittance (`ti`, `tj`) and optimize retrieval
+> accuracy explicitly.
+Therefore, if the atmospheric CWV is unknown or cannot be
+> obtained successfully, neither of the two algorithms in Equations (6a) and (6b)
+> will work.
+By contrast, although the current algorithm also needs CWV to
+> determine the coefficients, it still works for unknown CWVs because the
+> coefficients are obtained regardless of the CWV, as shown in Table 1 [0].

 NOTES